ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 > When set to generate type declarations, Stencil respects the export behavior selected via `customElementsExportBehavior` and generates type declarations specific to the content of the generated [output directory's](#dir) `index.js` file.

-### inlineDynamicImports

-_default: `false`_

-Setting this flag to `true` will trigger [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) to essentially be "pulled into" the current bundle, rather than being created as separate chunks.
-For more information, see [Rollup's documentation](https://rollupjs.org/guide/en/#outputinlinedynamicimports) for this option.

 ### includeGlobalScripts

 _default: `false`_